 - Coogan, Michael D. The Old Testament- a Historical and Literary Introduction to the Hebrew Scriptures (New York: Oxford, 2006) Excellent, shorter than Collins below.

-- John Collins, Introduction to the Hebrew Bible (Fortress Press, includes CD with text in Logos format, which I really like.)
+- John Collins, Introduction to the Hebrew Bible (Fortress Press, includes (or used to)a CD with text in Logos format, which I really like.)

 Who wrote the Bible?